mrg/cbe/basic-inserts.md

 * Line 26: The `DataMap` is linked to the `DataNode` so the Cayenne knows how to route queries.
 * Line 27: The `DataMap` is initialized.
 * Lines 28-29: The Cayenne model (`DataDomains`, `DataMaps`, and `DataNodes`) is initialized, but only the model -- the database still hasn't been accessed.
-* Lines 30-51: Cayenne needs to access the database from the `dataContext.commitChanges()`.
+* Lines 30-51: Cayenne needs to access the database from the `dataContext.commitChanges` call.
 Because this is the first access to the database, Cayenne needs to login to the database.
 Because we are using the `CreateIfNoSchemaStrategy` strategy, which is useful for unit tests or examples such as this, Cayenne will automatically create the database schema from the Cayenne model if the schema is missing.
 You can see Cayenne creating the `People` table on line 43 and the `AUTO_PK_SUPPORT` support table on line 45, which is used by Cayenne's built-in primary key generator (although other primary key generation options are available, such as MySQL's auto increment).
 * Line 49: Cayenne's `AUTO_PK_SUPPORT` primary key generation starts at 200 by default.
 * Lines 52-61: Cayenne needs a primary key for the `Person` it is about to insert, so it fetches the current primary key value from `AUTO_PK_SUPPORT` and then increments it by 20.
 Cayenne by default caches 20 primary keys to improve insert performance.
 Line 61 reports that one record in `AUTO_PK_SUPPORT` was updated.
 * Lines 62-71: Cayenne is finally ready to insert our single record into the database.
 Line 65 issues the `INSERT` to the database, line 67 binds the values to insert (notice the `id` of 200, which came from the `AUTO_PK_SUPPORT` table).
 Line 69 confirms one row was updated.
 Line 71 confirms the transaction was committed, which began way back on line 37.